-Over the years, HR Construction has had the privilege of being selected as the Commercial General Contractor to perform renovations on several of the Historic Hotels of America.
-Throughout each job, HR Construction performed the challenging work as they took into account the original materials of the properties.
+Over the years, HR Construction Group has had the privilege of being selected as the Commercial General Contractor to perform renovations on several of the Historic Hotels of America.
+Throughout each job, HR Construction Group performed the challenging work as they took into account the original materials of the properties.
 It was essential that the historical presence and impression of the hotels remained intact while integrating modernization.
 The timeline below shows when each property was established.
 Links to the articles published by Historical Hotels of America can be found with each corresponding hotel property listed below.

 Historic Inns of Annapolis